-From the Clerk to the Local Academy Committee advising parents of the reinstatement of the pupil.
+From the clerk to the Local Academy Committee advising parents/carers of the reinstatement of the pupil.

-The meeting of the Local Academy Committee Exclusion Panel at [Name of academy] on [date] considered the decision by [Name of Principal] to permanently exclude your [son/daughter], [Child's Name].
-The Exclusion Panel, after carefully considering the representations made and all the available evidence, has decided to direct re-instatement of [Child's Name] to [Name of academy] on [specify date].
+The meeting of the Governors' Discipline Committee (GDC) at [Name of academy] on [date] considered the principal's decision to permanently exclude [Name of child].
+The GDC, after carefully considering the representations made and all the available evidence, has decided to direct re-instatement of [Child's name] to [Name of academy] on [specify date].